puneetsikka/Star_Bakery/README.md

 Then npm start for running the application

-Also Attached a working video for the pltaform
+Also Attached a working video for the pltaform download the video and have look at it